microsoft/AzureMonitorAddonForSplunk/README.md

 If you have encountered difficulties with the add-on, the first thing to do is ensure that all Python and Nodejs dependencies are installed correctly according to the installation instructions in the wiki.

-If that doesn't help, the next thing to do is switch logging for ExecProcessor to Debug (Settings / Server Logging in Splunk Web) and recycle the add-on (disable/enable).
+If that doesn't help, the next thing to do is switch logging for ExecProcessor to Debug (Settings / Server Settings / Server Logging in Splunk Web) and recycle the add-on (disable/enable).
 Then search for 'azure_monitor' ERROR and DEBUG messages.
 There will be a lot of DEBUG messages.
 If you don't see anything helpful, open an issue in the repo.

 # Contributing